 There are two subterranean termite genera that cause most of the structural damage in Texas.
-One genus, Reticulitermes, will become noticeable as the reproductives begin swarming during the day in the spring.
+One genus, Reticulitermes, may become more noticeable as the reproductives begin swarming during the day in the months of February through May.
 Termites are social insects and have a caste system consisting of workers, soldiers, and winged reproductives.
 Each caste member within a termite colony has distinct physical and behavioral characteristics.

 Termites feed on any cellulose material, such as roots, paper, and cardboard.
-They are important to our ecosystem since they decompose cellulose.
+They are important to our ecosystem, since they decompose cellulose.
 However, subterranean termites become economic pests when they invade human dwellings and structures.